1690246642/Control-Process-Simulation/README.md

 normalized mole fraction of butane in the feed, and the inlet flow temperature, and obtain the stability limits of the controllers.**

-6.**As explained in the project form, one of the control approaches is the output control.
+6.  **As explained in the project form, one of the control approaches is the output control.
 Now, the goal is to control the normal butane concentration of the output in the distillate product with this approach.
 In this way, by controlling the temperature of the